seahyx/XR-UI-Toolkit/Packages/com.seahyx.xruitoolkit/README.md

 The default visual effects which are included in this library are:

+- General:
   - Activate Visual Effect
   - Animation Trigger Visual Effect
+- Colour:
   - Material Colour Visual Effect
   - Image Colour Visual Effect
   - Sprite Colour Visual Effect
+  - Sprite/Image Colour Visual Effect
+- Transform:
   - Position Visual Effect
   - Rect Position Visual Effect
   - Rotation Visual Effect
   - Scale Visual Effect
+- UI:
   - Text Visual Effect
+  - Image Swap Visual Effect
-- Sprite Visual Effect
+  - Sprite Swap Visual Effect
+  - Sprite/Image Swap Visual Effect

 New effects can be created to suit your project easily either by extending `BaseVisualEffect` or `BaseAnimatedVisualEffect`.
 For ease of development, it is recommended to use any the default visual effect (e.g. `ActivateVisualEffect`) as a template for creating a new effect.